Generalized snake posets, order polytopes, and lattice-point enumeration: Future directions

 \end{conjecture}

+One plausible way of proving Conjecture \ref{conj 2}, is to prove the Ehrhart positivity of the regular snake case using Theorem \ref{thm: h*_snake}, then prove Conjecture \ref{conj 3}.

-We also propose to generalize the operator $\varphi_i$ to other distributive lattices, and to analyze the behavior of the $h^*$-vectors or the Ehrhart polynomials of other order polytopes under the generalized $\varphi_i$; the aim is to ascertain whether analogous monotonicity properties persist in those cases.
+We also propose to generalize the operator $\varphi_i$ to other graded posets, and to analyze the behavior of the $h^*$-vectors or the Ehrhart polynomials of other order polytopes under the generalized $\varphi_i$; the aim is to ascertain whether analogous monotonicity properties persist in those cases.